The Material Factor: How different surfaces influence artistic expression

 Another important aspect is how the surfaces react to environmental influences.
 The way the material reacts to humidity, temperature fluctuations, or direct sunlight can have a lasting impact on the work.

 Surfaces that absorb moisture expand as the humidity increases and deform when they dry out.
-Metallic surfaces tend to rust under harsh conditions, which can lead patina
+Metallic surfaces tend to rust under harsh conditions, which patina can lead

 When the natural processes of aging are deliberately integrated into the overall concept, they also open up unforeseen possibilities of expression.
 The fact that these interactions take place testifies to a vibrant dialogue between art and nature.